 Dr. Tina Herzberg

-Tina Herzberg, Ph.D. is an Associate Professor of Special Education and currently serves as Director of Graduate Programs for the School of Education.
+Tina Herzberg, Ph.D. is a Professor of Special Education and currently serves as Director of Graduate Programs for the School of Education.
 Her primary research interests are braille literacy and preparation of tactile materials for students who are visually impaired.
 Her research began with the exploration of quality in literary braille materials and has now transitioned to exploration of quality in math braille materials.
 Her work has primarily been published in the international peer-reviewed Journal of Visual Impairment and Blindness.
 Prior to her arrival at USC Upstate, she served as a general education classroom teacher, an itinerant teacher of students with visual impairment, specialist for a regional service center and adjunct instructor.